 HOMEOWNERS INSURANCE FOR RELATIVE INJURED AT YOUR HOUSE

-In another case, our client was injured in the garage of her parents’ house because they had a bad garage floor that they covered up with a rug.
+In another case, our client was injured in the garage of her parents’ house because they covered up their bad garage floor with a rug.
 She didn’t know about the problem and tripped over it.
 We also represented a woman who was pushed down the basement stairs at her niece’s house by the niece’s dog.
 Our lawyers have had many cases where a child was bitten by the dog of a family member while visiting their house.

 HELP WITH MEDICAL BILLS AND MORE

 If the accident at a family members house results in a serious injury, there will be medical bills.
-In addition, sometimes the injured family member is taken off of work.
-The question we are then asked is whether there should be a homeowners insurance claim to compensate the family member who was injured.
+In addition, the injured family member may miss time at work.
+The question we are then asked is whether there can be a homeowners insurance claim to compensate the family member who was injured.
 The injured person doesn’t want to do anything to harm or upset their parents or siblings, but their family wants to help them in any way possible.

 If you have a relative or family member visiting your house, your homeowners insurance will usually cover an accident injury on your property – if the accident was your fault.
 However, your family member will not be covered by homeowners insurance if they live with you.
-Also, the accident has to have occurred because of some negligence on your part, or a dog bite.
+Also, the accident must have occurred because of some negligence on your part, or a dog bite.
 People are often surprised by the number of things homeowners insurance covers.
 For more information about homeowners insurance in general, check out the MN Department of Commerce homeowners insurance website.

 HOMEOWNERS INSURANCE INJURY COMPENSATION LAWYERS MN